PhantomOz/scalingWeb3Boardgame/README.md

 ## Project Name: Game Board Engine
 ## Introduction
 This is the ReadMe file for the custom game engine running on a custom Layer 2, powered by an IPC Subnet.
-The engine is designed to support various board games and is currently hosting a chess game powered by Stackfish.
+The engine is designed to support various board games and is currently hosting a chess game powered by Stockfish.
 ## Game Engine Overview

 The game engine is built on a custom Layer 2 infrastructure, leveraging the power of an IPC subnet to provide a seamless and efficient gaming experience.
 The engine is designed to be versatile and adaptable to support a wide range of games, with a specific focus on optimizing performance and user experience.